Manchester Ship Canal: Operational history

 The Manchester Ship Canal enabled the newly created Port of Manchester to become Britain's third-busiest port, despite the city being about 40 mi inland.
 Since its opening in 1894, the canal has handled a wide range of ships and cargos, from coastal vessels to intra-European shipping and intercontinental cargo liners.
 The first vessel to unload its cargo on the opening day was the Pioneer, belonging to the Co-operative Wholesale Society (CWS), which was also the first vessel registered at Manchester; the CWS operated a weekly service to Rouen.

 Manchester Liners established regular sailings by large ocean-going vessels.
 In late 1898 the Manchester City, at 7,698 gross register tons, became the largest vessel to reach the terminal docks.
 Carrying cattle and general cargo, it was met by the Lord Mayor of Manchester and a large welcoming crowd.
 In 1968 Manchester Liners converted its fleet to container vessels only.
 To service them it built two dedicated container terminals next to No. 9 Dock.
 The four container vessels commissioned that year, each of 11,898 gross tons, were the largest ever to make regular use of the terminal docks at Salford.
 In 1974 the canal handled 2.9 million long tons (3.25 million short tons) of dry cargo, 27 per cent of which was carried by Manchester Liners.
 The dry tonnage was, and is still, greatly supplemented by crude and refined oil products transported in large tanker ships to and from the Queen Elizabeth II Dock at Eastham and the Stanlow Refinery just east of Ellesmere Port, and also in smaller tankers to Runcorn.
-The limitations imposed by the canal on the maximum size of container vessel meant that by the mid-1970s Manchester Liners was becoming uncompetitive; the company sold its last ship in 1985.
-Mersey Ferry operate the river cruise along Manchester Ship Canal.
+The limitations imposed by the canal on the maximum size of container vessels meant that by the mid-1970s Manchester Liners was becoming uncompetitive; the company sold its last ship in 1985.
+Mersey Ferry operates the river cruise along the Manchester Ship Canal.